-The Brightspot CMS for Government platform is designed to help government agencies deliver their specific services in the particular ways that law requires.
-And its ease of use will keep all those headaches at bay.
+Brightspot is designed to help government agencies deliver their specific services in the particular ways that law requires.

 Importantly, the platform’s tools have default settings that mirror the U.S. Web Design Standards, the U.S. government’s prescribed UI components and visual styles for web properties.
 These standards were developed as a way of “raising the bar on what the American people can expect from their digital experiences.”
 Adhering to these guidelines ensures that each government website matches others and that its design and performance meet private-sector standards.